Bipolar

 Bipolar presents in different forms, each with distinct characteristics.
 The most common types in Scotland are:

-Involves experiencing depressive episodes at least once and hypomania – a milder form of mania.
+Bipolar II: involves experiencing depressive episodes at least once and hypomania – a milder form of mania.

-It involves chronic fluctuations between hypomanic and depressive symptoms for a period of at least two years in adults and one year in children and youth.
+Cyclothymia: involves chronic fluctuations between hypomanic and depressive symptoms for a period of at least two years in adults and one year in children and youth.

 How do I manage my bipolar?

-Setting realistic goals, breaking tasks into manageable steps and practising self-compassion contribute to a more stable mindset.
+Setting realistic goals, breaking tasks into manageable steps and practicing self-compassion contribute to a more stable mindset.
 Connecting with mental health professionals, such as therapists or counsellors, allows for healthy coping strategies and provides a supportive space to explore underlying issues contributing to bipolar.

 How do I support someone with bipolar?